jdbeutel/ics699-docs/statusReport/statusReport.md

 I doubt that I am overlooking any important research.

-design
+Design
 ------

 I updated the design of my previous project to the distributed data model that I suggested in my proposal.
-Thinking it through, it still seems better.
+It still seems better, so far.
 My previous design was like Wikipedia, where users collaborate to keep the same instance of data up to date.
 My new design is more like Github, when users fork their own copy of the data and share updates.
 Forking is more complicated, but it matches better with what users do